At this time, we have 20 spots open for "Military Only" applications

 Must establish residency in Will County within 2 years from date of appointment.

-You may download an application from the end of this website or they are available to pick up at the following locations:
+You may download an application from this website or they are available to pick up at the following locations:

 - Will County Sheriff’s Merit Commission - Map to Location ( )